-The Council has developed a range of employment policies and employee benefits intended to attract, retain, develop and support the workforce it requires to deliver services to the people of South Lanarkshire.
-As part of this commitment, any instances of discrimination, harassment or victimisation at work will be viewed as a serious matter.
+The Council has developed a range of employment policies and employee benefits intended to attract, retain, develop and support the diverse workforce it requires to deliver services to the people of South Lanarkshire.
+As part of this commitment to a positive working environment, any instances of discrimination, harassment or victimisation at work will be viewed as a serious matter and dealt with appropriately.

-Any employee who feels that they have been the victim of unfair treatment can raise a complaint using the procedure set out in the Policy on 'Dignity at Work".
-Support and advice will be available from the Personnel Adviser (Employee Services) in Corporate Personnel Services.
+Any employee who feels that they have been the victim or witness to of unfair treatment can raise a confidential complaint using the procedure set out in the Council's Dignity at work policy.
+Support and advice will be available from your Resource Personnel Section and/or the Personnel Adviser (Employee Support) in Corporate Personnel Services.

-Relevant Policies and Codes
+Relevant policies and codes